Ivo-Cesar-Costa/Study_Data_Science_From_Scratch_from_Joel_Grus/README.md

-# Study done using the book Data Science from Scratch by Joel Grus
+# Study done using the book Data Science from Scratch by Joel Grus, making some modifications